sepluginloader/PluginTemplate/README.md

 ## Create your plugin project

-1. Click on "Use this template" (top right corner on GitHub) and follow the wizard to create your repository
+1. Click on **Use this template** (top right corner on GitHub) and follow the wizard to create your repository
 2. Clone your repository to have a local working copy
 3. Run `ReplaceGuidsAndRename.py`, enter the name of your plugin project in `CapitalizedWords` format
 4. Edit `Edit-and-run-before-opening-solution.bat` to match your local paths, then run it